 Take advantage of encryption

 You can maintain information confidentiality by making it harder for unauthorised parties to view your information.
 Through encryption, you can obscure/hide sensitive information from prying eyes.
 There are many tools online that can help you achieve this, for example, Pretty Good Privacy (PGP) can be used to encrypt your email communication and ensure that any unintended recipients have a difficult time trying to read the message.
+For more in-depth information, you can check out this post explaining encryption.

 Practice safe browsing